Blendify/blender-manual/trunk/blender_docs/manual/editors/graph_editor/fcurves/introduction.rst

       Bézier.

-Remember that some FCurves can only take discrete values, in which case they are always shown as if constant interpolated, whatever option you chose.
+Remember that some F-Curves can only take discrete values, in which case they are always shown as if constant interpolated, whatever option you chose.